Wäinö Sola is a Finnish tenor who lived from January 8th, 1883 to October 12th, 1961. Sola was also one of the founders of

 The Finnish Broadcasting Company published a CD (FUGA 9096) of Sola's recordings from 1909 to 1944.
 The CD contains 24 items.
 Three are operatic:

-Pagliacci (Vesti la giubba), Cavalleria rusticana (Vina il vino) and Esko's monologue from the ill fated Nummisuutarit.
+Pagliacci (Vesti la giubba), Cavalleria rusticana (Viva il vino) and Esko's monologue from the ill-fated Nummisuutarit.
 The rest are

 songs by Merikanto, Kauppi, Kotilainen, Kuula, Melartin, Maasalo, Järnefelt, Rubinstein, Nisonen, Arne, Tosti, and Ikonen.
 The